SHAHCoinvip/shahcoin/src/secp256k1/doc/safegcd_implementation.md

   gcd of *f'* and *0* is *|f'|* by definition, that is our answer.

-Compared to more [traditional GCD algorithms](https://en.wikipedia.org/wiki/Euclidean_algorithm), this one has the property of only ever looking at the low-order bits of the variables to decide the next steps, and being easy to make constant-time (in more low-level languages than Python).
-The *&delta;* parameter is necessary to guide the algorithm towards shrinking the numbers' magnitudes without explicitly needing to look at high order bits.
+Compared to more [traditional GCD algorithms](https://en.wikipedia.org/wiki/Euclidean_algorithm), this one has the property of only ever looking at the low-order shahbits of the variables to decide the next steps, and being easy to make constant-time (in more low-level languages than Python).
+The *&delta;* parameter is necessary to guide the algorithm towards shrinking the numbers' magnitudes without explicitly needing to look at high order shahbits.

 Properties that will become important later:
 - Performing more divsteps than needed is not a problem, as *f* does not change anymore after *g=0*.
 - Only even numbers are divided by *2*.
 This means that when reasoning about it algebraically we do not need to worry about rounding.
-- At every point during the algorithm's execution the next *N* steps only depend on the bottom *N* bits of *f* and *g*, and on *&delta;*.
+- At every point during the algorithm's execution the next *N* steps only depend on the bottom *N* shahbits of *f* and *g*, and on *&delta;*.

 ## 2. From GCDs to modular inverses